-The thought had been there for 30 years, but it wasn’t until a family holiday in January this year that her combined idea hopped, skipped and jumped into the real thing.
+The idea had been there for 30 years, but it wasn’t until a family holiday in January this year that her combined idea hopped, skipped and jumped into reality.

 Each brand has their own story and for some, you can’t get them anywhere else in Newcastle.
-All brands in store are handmade within Australia, with some
+All brands in store are handmade within Australia.

-Mother of 3, ‘Curious and Brave’ is her pride and joy, her passion.
+Mother of three, ‘Curious and Brave’ is her pride and joy, her passion.
 Leanne explained that her combined idea was truly a reflection of who she is.